Here are a few ways you can volunteer to help with Coronavirus/COVID-19 relief:

-Deliver a Thanksgiving meal and share warmth & companionship over the phone with an older neighbor!
+Deliver a package of treats and useful supplies & share warmth and companionship over the phone with an older neighbor!

 - Here’s how it works:

-- Check in at DOROT to collect the meal.
+- Check in at DOROT to collect the package.

-- Drop off the meal at the senior’s front door.
+- Drop off the package at the senior’s front door.

 Make a Caring Call and Let an Older Adult Know they Matter.
 Form a phone connection with an older adult and let them know you care.